dnsndrvsk/Tic-Tac-Toe-with-Bikini-Bottom/README.md

 <h2>Description:</h2>

 The game made of plain javascript, css and html.
-In the game you play tic-tac-toe with 4 unique characters and get :pineapple: if you win them.
+In the game you play tic-tac-toe with 4 unique characters and get a :pineapple: if you win them.

 <h2>Launching the game:</h2>